thanos/ecspy/README.txt

 ECsPy consists of the following 6 modules:

   * ec.py -- provides the basic framework for the EvolutionEngine and specific ECs

+  * migrators.py -- defines a basic default migration which does nothing

   * observers.py -- defines a few built-in (screen and file) observers

   * replacers.py -- defines standard replacement schemes such as generational and steady-state replacement

   * selectors.py -- defines standard selectors (e.g., tournament)

+  * swarm.py -- provides a basic particle swarm optimizer

   * terminators.py -- defines standard terminators (e.g., exceeding a maximum number of generations)